alexsannikov/adguardhome-filters/README.md

 Files are used for AdGuard Home DNS filtering.

 P.S.
-Looking for the way to translate multiple hostname records to one line accordingly to general AdBlock rules set, i.e.
+Looking for the way to translate easily multiple hostname records to one line accordingly to general AdBlock rules set, i.e.
 	www.abc.com
 	abc.com